 While the route has a sense of wilderness, it is considered to be one of the least scenic routes up Kilimanjaro.
 The route also becomes much too busy when it connects with Marangu route just before reaching Kibo hut and then continues along Marangu for the descent.

-This remote route gives trekkers plenty of time to properly acclimatize to the high altitudes and to explore much of Kilimanjaro’s unknown splendors including Shark’s Tooth and several caves and rock formations.
+The Grand Traverse route is remove giving trekkers plenty of time to properly acclimatize to the high altitudes and to explore much of Kilimanjaro’s unknown splendors including Shark’s Tooth and several caves and rock formations.
 This route is highly recommended for those wishing to spend time exploring the crater floor with an optional night inside the crater.

 The Marangu route is the most popular route for Climbing Mount Kilimanjaro.
 Since this route can be hiked in 5 days, many trekkers believe that this is the easiest route to Uhuru Peak.
 However, the Marangu route has one of the lowest summit success rates of all routes up the mountain.
 You may add an additional acclimatization day, but unfortunately the additional night is spent at an altitude that is too low in order to have a significant acclimatization impact.